-I am a great believer in the power of consistent, focused practice in one’s chosen discipline.
+I believe in the power of consistent, focused practice in one’s chosen discipline.
 As a professional speaker, I spend a lot of time working to improve my skills.
-I speak, I train, I read, I write.
+I speak, train, read and write.
 I watch videos of other speakers and I seek feedback on my own speeches.
+Jan Taminiau

-But I also believe that there is much to be learned from those in other domains.
+However, there is much we can learn from those in other domains.
 It’s a big world and it is important to be open to new ideas.
 This is especially so for those who work in fields that require them to work with different clients.
-As a professional speaker and lawyer, I have spent my career learning about the businesses and lives of a diverse array of people, companies and organizations.
+As a speaker and lawyer, I have spent my career learning about the businesses and lives of a diverse array of people, companies and organizations.
 It’s one of the things that I love about what I do.

 Recently, I was flying on KLM.
-I had work to do during the flight, but I quickly flipped through KLM’s inflight magazine, Holland Herald.
+I quickly flipped through the inflight magazine, Holland Herald.
 An article caught my eye, so I stuffed the magazine into my computer bag for future reading.
 (Many people don’t realize that those inflight magazines are yours to keep.
-I usually leave the magazine on the plane, but if I see an article that looks interesting, I will take it for reading afterwards.)
+I usually leave the magazine on the plane, but if I see an article that looks interesting, I will keep it.)

 The article in question was about Jan Taminiau, a renowned Dutch couturier whose fans include Lady Gaga, Beyoncé and the Dutch Queen Maxima.
 I found his insights into the world of fashion design interesting and useful.

 Here are some quotes from the article and my takeaways.

 “The nice thing about [Delhi],” Jan Taminiau says, “is that you can still roam around everywhere, without too many rules.
 The kind of freedom you have here feels great, compared to the Netherlands, where everything is carefully planned.
 For a creative person, this is excellent.
 I’m always looking for that kind of freedom in my work too.”